-Forage Barley is a beardless spring barley developed as a forage.
-It is a cool season annual small grain commonly planted as a hay or silage crop.
+Forage Barley is beardless spring barley developed as a forage.
+It is a cool-season annual small grain commonly planted as hay or a silage crop.
 Forage barley will be taller and leafier than other barley varieties and will exhibit a beardless seedhead.
 Forage barley is quick maturing and will be ready to cut 7-10 days earlier than oats planted at the same time.
 For this reason, forage barley works excellent in double cropping scenarios.
 Forage barley produces fine-stemmed hay that will cure easily and be highly palatable to all classes of livestock.
 Crude protein levels of barley hay are usually 1-2% higher than oat hay, making it a high-quality option for forage production.
 Forage barley is more drought tolerant than other similar small grains and does well in lighter soils.
 Forage barley displays high tolerance to saline or alkali soils.

 - Drilled Seeding Rate: 2 bushels/acre (90-100 lbs.)

 Use the fertilizer rates below for maximum yield potential:

 |Recommended Application Rate (Lbs/acre)|

 |Soil Fertility Level||Nitrogen (N)||Phosphorus (P2O5)||Potassium (K2O)|

 *Rates are recommended if no soil test is taken.